stackato-samples/tty.js/README.md

 on NetBSD, FreeBSD, and OpenBSD as well.
 If you have trouble building, please post an issue.

+## Pushing to Stackato

+You should first configure your authenticated user in `lib/config.js`.
+Currently the defaults are:

+User: `stackato`
+Password: `stackato`

+When done, simply run 'stackato push -n'.

 ## Todo

 The distance to go before full xterm compatibility.